 Why isn’t a shofar used on Shabbat?

-While shofroth were historically used on Shabbat in the Temple, rabbis later outlawed this practice after the destruction of the Temple out of concern that the ba’al tekiah (the Hebrew word for shofar blowers) would accidentally carry the shofar and violate the prohibition of carrying on Shabbat.
+While shofroth were historically used on Shabbat in the Temple, rabbis later outlawed this practice after the destruction of the Temple out of concern that the ba’al tekiah (the Hebrew word for the shofar blower) would accidentally carry the shofar and violate the prohibition of carrying on Shabbat.

 Is the shofar mentioned in the Torah?

 The commandment to blast the shofar specifically on Rosh Hashanah is found later in the Torah, in the Book of Leviticus.
-The significance of sounding the shofar is mentioned throughout other parts of the Talmud, Biblical commentaries, and Midrash, with many great thinkers in Judaism drawing connections between the story of Abraham binding Isaac and the shofar.
+The significance of sounding the shofar is also mentioned throughout the Talmud, Biblical commentaries, and Midrash, with many great thinkers in Judaism drawing connections between the story of Abraham binding Isaac and the shofar.

 How is Abraham related to the shofar or the Jewish New Year?